versatica/mediasoup-website/documentation/v3/mediasoup/rtc-statistics.md

 ### Producer Statistics
 {: #Producer-Statistics}

 The producer's statistics contain an entry for each RTP stream being received.
-Note that the producer's statistics show the RTP streams received my mediasoup as they are sent by the producer endpoint, this is, without any packet modification.
+Note that the producer's statistics show the RTP streams received by mediasoup as they are sent by the producer endpoint, this is, without any packet modification.

 ##### Simulcast Producer